Mseymur/Bixel-Raptor/README.md

 ## Notes

 - robotjs is used for local development only and won't work on Vercel
-- The admin interface replaces robotjs functionality for production deployments
+- The admin interface and unity-socket.js replaces robotjs functionality for production deployments
 - Set strong admin credentials when deploying to production

 ## Security